KhoiNg/Bank-Management-Android-App/README.md

 # Bank-Management-Android-App
-This is an Android application to stimulate real world bank account control.
+This is an Android application to simulate real world bank account control.
 It allows you to insert, delete, view, summary your account activity, and import it into different formats.
 Besides, it comes with the Interest and Loan calculator.

 	Technology:  Android Development, Java, XML, SQLite, Data Management